phisco/function-rego/README.md

 To turn this template into a working Function, the process is:

-1. Replace `function-template-go` with your Function's name in `package/crossplane.yaml`, `go.mod`, and any Go imports
+1. Replace `function-rego` with your Function's name in `package/crossplane.yaml`, `go.mod`, and any Go imports
 1. Update `input/v1beta1/input.go` to reflect your desired input
 1. Run `go generate ./...`